uuyen/docker-birthday-3/tutorial.md

 Removing intermediate container 20168af7b1dd Successfully built beedea106164
 ```
-While running the command yourself, make sure to replace YOUR_USERNAME  with your username.
-This username should be the same on you created when you registered on [Docker hub](https://hub.docker.com).
-If you haven't done that yet, please go ahead and create an account.
-The `docker build` command is quite simple - it takes an optional tag name with `-t` and a location of the directory containing the `Dockerfile`.

 If you don't have the `alpine:latest` image, the client will first pull the image and then create your image.
 Therefore, your output on running the command will look different from mine.
 Look carefully and you'll notice that the on-build triggers were executed correctly.
 If everything went well, your image should be ready!
-Run `docker images` and see if your image shows.
+Run `docker images` and see if your image (`YOUR_USERNAME\myfirstapp`) shows.

 The last step in this section is to run the image and see if it actually works.

 ```
-$ docker run -p 8888:5000 YOUR_USERNAME/myfirstapp
+$ docker run -p --name myfirstapp 8888:5000 YOUR_USERNAME/myfirstapp
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 Head over to the URL above and your app should be live.
+You may need to open up another terminal and determine the container ip address.
+The URL will be http://`CONTAINER-IP-ADDRESS`:8888.

 <img src="https://raw.githubusercontent.com/docker/Docker-Birthday-3/master/tutorial-images/catgif.png" title="static">

+Hit the Refresh button in the web browser to see a few more cat images.

 OK now that you are done with the this container, stop and remove it since you won't be using it again.

+Open another terminal window and execute the following commands:

 ```
-$ docker stop YOUR_USERNAME/myfirstapp
+$ docker stop myfirstapp
-$ docker rm YOUR_USERNAME/myfirstapp
+$ docker rm myfirstapp
 ```

 <a id="dockercompetition"></a>